As of July 2, 2021

 What if I live in a hotel/motel?
 Can I be evicted while the State Order is in place?

 Maybe.
 The state order permits a hotel or motel to evict a “transient guest or seasonal tenant.”
 Longtime hotel and motel residents, along with many others, are not considered “transient” or “seasonal,” however, and therefore remain protected from eviction under the Order.
-In general, residents cannot be evicted if they “have no permanent housing to which they may safely or lawfully return and live at a hotel or motel on a continual basis.”
-Under Administrative Orders 2020-08 and 2020-09 (issued by the State Director of Emergency Management on April 4 and April 24), the following hotel and motel residents are generally protected from eviction:
+Administrative Order 2020-09 (issued by the State Director of Emergency Management on April 24, 2020), clarified that, in general, residents cannot be evicted if they “have no permanent housing to which they may safely or lawfully return and live at a hotel or motel on a continual basis.”

 Others may be protected as well.
 To discuss your individual circumstances, contact a legal services organization such as Legal Services of New Jersey, Volunteer Lawyers for Justice – New Jersey, Community Health Law Project, Essex County Legal Aid Association, or City of Newark Office of Tenant Services.